Dynatrace/openkit-java/README.md

 ### Identify Users

-OpenKit enables you to tag sessions with unique user ids.
-The user id is a String that allows to uniquely identify a single user.
+OpenKit enables you to tag sessions with unique user tags.
+The user tag is a String that allows to uniquely identify a single user.

 ## Example